 Hard rock music, usually electric guitar-based and always loud.

-'Heavy' was coined in the beatnik area of the 1950s to mean serious or profound.
-The term 'heavy music' was then and later applied to music that was in that vein.
-Of course it's clear to see that meaning of heavy is derived from the usual meaning, i.e. weighty or massive.
+'Heavy' was coined in the beatnik era of the 1950s to mean serious or profound and the term 'heavy music' was then and later applied to music in that vein.
+It's clear to see this meaning of heavy is derived from the usual meaning, that is, weighty or massive.

-The expression first appears in print in William Burroughs' 1962 novel The Soft Machine.
+Although Ozzy and friends were playing heavy metal in the late 1960's/early 1970s, they didn't use that expression to describe it - for that we need to cross to the USA.
+The term 'heavy metal' first appears in print in William Burroughs' 1962 novel The Soft Machine.
 His character Uranian Willy is described as "the Heavy Metal Kid".
 Burroughs later re-used the term in his 1964 novel Nova Express:

 "With their diseases and orgasm drugs and their sexless parasite life forms - Heavy Metal People of Uranus wrapped in cool blue mist of vaporized bank notes - And the Insect People of Minraud with metal music."

 It isn't clear who first appropriated the term to refer to loud rock music, although several lay claim to it.
-The widely quoted description of Jimi Hendrix's music as 'like listening to heavy metal falling from the sky', while being a fairly accurate assessment, isn't the earliest.
+The widely quoted description of Jimi Hendrix's music as 'like listening to heavy metal falling from the sky', while being a fairly accurate assessment, isn't the earliest use of the phrase.

-Some claim that the US rock music critic Lester Bangs, while working for Creem magazine, used the expression in 1968 to describe a performance of the band MC5 (Motor City Five) from Detroit.
+Some claim that the US rock music critic Lester Bangs, while working for Creem magazine, used the expression in 1968 to describe a performance of the band MC5 (Motor City Five), but I've been unable to find documentary evidence of that.
 Creem magazine themselves attribute the term to Mike Saunders, in an article about the 'Kingdom Come' album, by Sir Lord Baltimore, in the May 1971 edition of the magazine:

-"This album is a far cry from the currently prevalent Grand Funk sludge, because Sir Lord Baltimore seems to have down pat most all the best heavy metal tricks in the book.
-Precisely, they sound like a mix between the uptempo noiseblasts of Led Zeppelin (instrumentally) and singing that’s like an unending Johnny Winter shriek: they have it all down cold, including medium or uptempo blasts a la LZ, a perfect carbon of early cataclysmic MC5."
+"This album is a far cry from the currently prevalent Grand Funk sludge, because Sir Lord Baltimore seems to have down pat most all the best heavy metal tricks in the book."

 This has the benefit of being a traceable citation, as copies of the edition are still extant.
 So, until other hard evidence is found, that has to be the current strongest claim.
 It would be surprising if the term had never been used in the musical context before 1971 though - after all Steppenwolf used it in the lyric of their 1968 song Born to be Wild: